Experts in EPR Waste management

 Find out more under the Resources section of our website.

 Additional Government Gazettes and Notices have been published by the Department of Environment, Forestry and Fisheries.
+This includes specific recycling requirements for EEE, lighting, paper and packaging, lubricant oils, and portable batteries.

 Find out more under the Resources section of our website.